freeCodeCamp/guide/src/pages/python/setting-up-python-web-framework-django-and-flask/index.md

 In next article, we would be discussing how to install PostgreSQL and use it with our Python web application.

+There are also many database used with Django

 A point to ponder - we have been using `pip` heavily, but we have barely said anything about it.
 Well, for now, it's just a package manager like `npm`.
 It has some differences with `npm`; but, you don't need to worry about that now.
 If you are interested, do check out the <a href='http://pip-python3.readthedocs.org/en/latest/index.html' target='_blank' rel='nofollow'>official `pip` documentation</a>.

 _If you have suggestions or questions, come join us on <a href='https://gitter.im/FreeCodeCamp/FreeCodeCamp' target='_blank' rel='nofollow'>gitter</a>_.